shawtes/dfs-mlb_optimizer_gui/README.md

 maximize ∑i=1nf(xi)subject to: ∑i=1ncixi≤B,∑i=1nxi position constraints,xi∈{0,1},maximize i=1∑nf(xi)subject to: i=1∑ncixi≤B,i=1∑nxi position constraints,xi∈{0,1},
 where:
 •	f(xi)  represents the expected fantasy points for player i.
-•	Ci is the cost (salary) of player ii.
+•	Ci is the cost (salary) of player i.
 •	B is the budget constraint (e.g., $50,000).
 •	Positional constraints include roster restrictions like having exactly one pitcher (P), one catcher (C), etc.
 This formulation is a variant of a mixed-integer linear program (MILP), seeking to maximize a submodular objective function under budget and position constraints.

 3. Model Overview
 3.1.
 Machine Learning Pipeline
 The machine learning pipeline employs advanced feature engineering, ensemble models, and time-series forecasting.
 Models like Ridge Regression, Lasso, Support Vector Regression (SVR), and Gradient Boosting are stacked using an XGBoost meta-model.
-Feature selection is achieved using Select K Best with the ff-regression scoring metric.
+Feature selection is achieved using Select K Best with the f-regression scoring metric.
 3.2.
 Optimization Techniques
 The combinatorial optimization problem is modeled as an MILP where the objective is to maximize total projected points subject to constraints on player positions and salary.
 The model prioritizes diversification by considering the variance and correlation between players' performances.